lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 set.
 When used in a SubjectPublicKeyInfo type, the subjectPublicKey BIT STRING contains the raw octet string encodings of the public keys.

-This document defines the SLH-DSA-PublicKey ASN.1 OCTET STRING type for encoding a public key when not used in a SubjectPublicKeyInfo.
+{{!I-D.draft-ietf-lamps-cms-sphincs-plus}} defines the SLH-DSA-PublicKey ASN.1 OCTET STRING type for encoding a public key when not used in a SubjectPublicKeyInfo.
 The OCTET STRING is mapped to a subjectPublicKey (a value of type BIT STRING) as follows: the most significant bit of the OCTET STRING value becomes the most significant bit of the BIT